fireeye-ops/cache/README.md

   database/VM/storage clusters, deployment practices, etc
 - wrote an internal tool in Rust to make it easier for my team to manage servers

-#### Research Infrastructure Engineer - March 2015, ongoing
+#### Research Infrastructure Engineer - March 2015 to December 2017

-- provided infrastructure support for researchers in FireEye Labs (R&D) and planning/deployment of a few internal services used by malware researchers
 - implemented processes for automating system lifecycle, using a template-based PXE provisioning server for baremetal and Ansible for continuous configuration management and software deployment; also built and integrated automated